JacekBialek/PriceIndices/README.md

 #> 6 2019-02-01  9.358420        327      3       2     1   product A
 ```

 Let us assume that products with two identical codes (**codeIN** and **codeOUT**) or one of the codes identical and an identical description are automatically matched.
-Products are also matched if they have one of the codes identical and the *Jaro-Winkler distance* of their descriptions is bigger than the fixed **precision** value (see documentation - *Case 1*).
+Products are also matched if they have one of the codes identical and the *Jaro-Winkler similarity* of their descriptions is bigger than the fixed **precision** value (see documentation - *Case 1*).
 Let us also suppose that you want to match all products sold in the interval: December 2018 - February 2019.
 If you use the **data\_matching** function (as below), an additional column (**prodID**) will be added to your data frame:

 ``` r
 data1<-data_matching(dataMATCH, start="2018-12",end="2019-02", codeIN=TRUE, codeOUT=TRUE, precision=.98, interval=TRUE)